Abibubble/ms3-the-bar-blade/TESTING.md

 ### Delete Cocktail
 * &#128100;
 * Only accessible for logged in users.
-* Create a modal to confirm if the user wishes to delete this cocktail.
+* Creates a modal to confirm if the user wishes to delete this cocktail.
 * Once submitted, it deletes the cocktail from the database, so the cocktail can no longer be viewed on the homepage or the user's profile.
 * &#128272; If the user is an admin, they can delete any cocktail without needing to go into the MongoDB database.
 * The cocktail will be permanently deleted from the database.